Springer hits 3-run HR, Horwitz adds solo HR as Blue Jays hold on to beat Astros 7-6 - KVIA

 José Berríos (8-6) pitched five innings to win back-to-back starts for the first time since a three-start winning streak between April 8 and 20.
 The right-hander allowed five runs and five hits.

-Chad Green pitched around Jemery Peña’s leadoff double in the ninth for his third save in three chances.
+Chad Green pitched around Jeremy Peña’s leadoff double in the ninth for his third save in three chances.

 Houston’s Jose Altuve had three hits but flied out to center to end it.